 In 1908, Henry Ford manufactured the Model T which became the first car available at a low price.
 The reason for the low cost of this car was the moving assembly line system that enabled Henry Ford to sell Model Ts at a price lower than his competitors.

-Henry Ford made eight different models (A, B, C, F, K, N, R, S-) of the same car before he could launch the extraordinary Model T.
+Henry Ford made eight different models (A, B, C, F, K, N, R, S) of the same car before he could launch the ground breaking Model T.

 The World’s Best-Selling Car